sphis-sinco/SincoAndPortilizen/compiling/BUILD FLAGS.md

 - `PORT_RANK_CHAR` (executes with `RESULTS`): Sends you to the results state as Portilizen

 ## Language Flags
+- `CNGLA_TRACES`: Allows the console to print out what localized assets it could not get
 - `FORCED_ENGLISH_LANGUAGE`: Forces your language to English
 - `SPANISH_LANGUAGE`: Sets your language to (Google-translated) Spanish
 - `PORTUGUESE_LANGUAGE`: Sets your language to Portuguese